-The Atmospheric Radiation Measurement (ARM) Climate Research Facility is a multi-platform scientific user facility with objective to provide a detailed and accurate description of the earth atmosphere in diverse climate regimes to resolve the uncertainties in climate and earth system models.
+The Atmospheric Radiation Measurement (ARM) Climate Research Facility (www.arm.gov) is a multi-platform scientific user facility with the objective of providing a detailed and accurate description of the Earth’s atmosphere in diverse climate regimes to resolve the uncertainties in climate and earth system models.
 ARM provides the national and international research community with strategically located in situ and remote sensing observatories designed to improve the understanding and representation, in climate and earth system models, of clouds and aerosols as well as their interactions and coupling with the Earth’s surface.

 ARM was the first climate change field research facility to operate cutting-edge instrumentation on a long-term continuous basis and operates at fixed and varying locations around the globe.
-The ARM fixed sites are located in four diverse climate regimes representing mid-latitude, polar, marine, and tropical environs (i.e., the Southern Great Plains and the North Slope of Alaska in the United States, the Eastern North Atlantic, and the Tropical Western Pacific).
+The ARM fixed sites are located in diverse climate regimes representing mid-latitude, polar, and marine environments (i.e., the Southern Great Plains and the North Slope of Alaska in the United States and the Eastern North Atlantic).
 Each ARM site uses a leading edge array of cloud-, aerosol-, and precipitation-observing instruments to record long-term continuous measurements of atmospheric and surface properties.
 ARM also provides shorter-term (months rather than years) measurements with its two mobile facilities (AMFs) and its aerial measurement capability (AAF).

-Building on its success, the ARM Facility in 2014 embarks on a reconfiguration strategy for even better observations of atmospheric processes to constrain high-resolution process models.
+Building on its success, in 2014 the ARM Facility embarked on a reconfiguration strategy for even better observations of atmospheric processes to constrain high-resolution process models.
 Key elements of the new strategy include the creation of two "super sites" in the United States:

 ARM has several international collaborations that enhance its ability to provide needed data from key climatic regions.
-Each of the fixed sites (Darwin, Australia; Manus, Papua New Guinea; the Republic of Nauru, and Graciosa, the Azores) are enabled by cooperation between ARM and its hosts.
+Each of the fixed sites are enabled by cooperation between ARM and its hosts.
 Similar arrangements support ARM Mobile Facility and aerial campaigns in other countries.
-Recent examples are the collaboration with Brazil (GOAmazon) and Finland (Biogenic Aerosols – Effects on Clouds and Climate) both of whom will share their relevant data to users.
+Recent examples are the collaboration with Brazil (GOAmazon) and Finland (Biogenic Aerosols – Effects on Clouds and Climate) both of whom will share their relevant data with ARM users.

 The resultant data are available through the data archive.
 These data are used as a resource for over 100 journal articles per year, which represent tangible evidence of ARM's contribution to advances in almost all areas of atmospheric radiation and cloud research.